 talktools UK

-Welcome to TalkTools - a leading approach to speech and language therapy designed to empower your child to communicate effectively and with confidence.
+Welcome to TalkTools - a leading approach designed to empower your child to communicate effectively and with confidence.
 If your child is facing speech and motor coordination difficulties, you're in the right place.
 Learn more about TalkTools and how it can make a difference in your child's life.

 Oral Motor Deficits in Children